ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth.md

 });
 ```

-This can be accomplished by using the `tap()` operator withing the observable pipeline.
+This can be accomplished by using the `tap()` operator within the observable pipeline.

 ```typescript
 .pipe(